Confirmation of Installment Payment Agreement

 Why did I get this notice?

-The taxpayer received this notice because the taxpayer requested an Installment Payment Agreement.
-The taxpayer's Installment Payment Agreement request met the Department's requirements and has been accepted.
+A taxpayer receives this notice because the taxpayer requested an Installment Payment Agreement, also known as a payment plan.
+Their Installment Payment Agreement request met the Department's requirements and has been accepted.

 return to top